soumyadipghorai/customer-churn/README.md

 ## Approach :

-* I have collected data of richest persons in 100+ different fields from more than 100 countries.
-I have used `BeautifulSoup` to scrape [therichest.com](https://www.therichest.com/top-lists/top-100-richest).
+* Performed some data cleaning and feature engineering on raw data.
-* After collecting the data done some data cleaning and feature engineering on raw data.
+* Selected 6 best features to deploy.
-* Fitted multiple regression model and used hyper parameter tuning to get the best result.
+* fitted multiple classification model and finally selected the stacked classification model.
 * Saved the model in a `.pkl` file and.
 * Later used the same model in the `flask app` and for frontend used `HTML, CSS` and `Bootstrap`.
 * Deployed the whole project on ``Heroku` and used `Google Analytics` for tracking users.